 Step 1: Perform septic workup

-- 1 set from peripheral blood
+- 1 set blood cultures from peripheral blood

-- mid stream urine/catheter specimen urine
+- mid-stream urine/catheter specimen urine

-- sputum (if clinically indicated)
+- sputum sample (if clinically indicated)

-- faeces (if clinically indicated)
+- respiratory swabs (if clinically indicated)

-- swab of any other suspicious wounds/focal lesions.
+- swab of any other wounds/focal lesions

 Chest x-ray (if unavailable still proceed to step 2 and ensure arrangements for CXR have been made).